cloudfour/lighthouse-parade/README.md

 ### Instructions

-To usee this template, it is important to follow these instructions very carefully when importing:
+To use this template, it is important to follow these instructions very carefully when importing:

 1. Visit the template and choose File > Make a copy.
 You will now have your own writable copy.
 1. Click cell A:1 in the top left corner.